Genivia/ugrep/README.md

   variable is not defined, the editor is taken from `EDITOR`.
 The file viewed at the top of the screen, or beneath the cursor in selection mode, is edited by pressing F2 or CTRL-Y.  Filenames must be enabled and visible in the output to use this feature.
+After editing press CTRL-R to return to the previous location in the UI view (i.e. CTRL-Y bookmarks the location).
 - Press CTRL-T to toggle colors on or off.
 Normally ugrep in query mode uses colors and other markup to highlight the results.
 When colors are turned off, selected results are also not colored in the output produced by ugrep